JamesLTaylor/QuantSA/Documentation/pages/home/home_builds.md

 ## Further work

 * None of the excel functionality is currently tested.
 This needs to be added somewhere rather than relying on developer's good behaviour.
 * It would be nice to change the QuantSACore solution projects to be able to run on mono and hence on the travis build.
-This could be useful in the futire for distributing calculations.
+This could be useful in the future for distributing calculations.
 * Should add python testing to one of the builds.